sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

 ## Download
 Click **Download ZIP** above or click [here](https://github.com/csantanapr/IC2016-MFP-Hello-Lab/archive/master.zip)

-This Lab you will build a Mobile Chat App that leverages the MFP Server and NodeJS using IBM Bluemix.
+### During this Lab you will build a Mobile Chat App that leverages the MFP Server and NodeJS using IBM Bluemix.

 ![iphone chat app](/README-img/iphone.png)